Telkaoss/YggPocket/README.md

 # YggPocket - Stremio Addon for Android

-Stremio addon that resolves streams using **Yggtorrent** (french - Private Torrent) and Debrid services.
+Stremio addon that resolves streams using **Yggtorrent** (French Private Tracker) and Debrid services.
 Designed to run natively on Android via Termux.

 ## Why YggPocket?